AlephEleven/Tensorflow-Image-Class-ASAP/README.md

 #### g) Then in the github download, make a new folder, and call it "training_images", inside training_images open up the mountain bikes zip, and put the folder in the zip file into the training_images file.
 Do this again for the road bikes zip file, it should end up looking like this:

 ![training_images folder](https://i.gyazo.com/ed4acc3b404cb2009658af487a56515c.png)

+#### h) Again in the github download, make a new folder, and this time, call it "test_images", in this folder, you will want to put aside images that will be used to test the neural network from the training_images folder.
+3-4 of each folder in training_images should be good enough.